electricbolt/appfiguratesdk/README.md

 ![AppfigurateScheme](./Documentation/Images/AppfigurateScheme.png)

 ### Device build
 The Appfigurate Simulator app in this repository cannot be installed onto iOS devices.
-Appfigurate is currently in closed beta - to apply, send an email to [appbeta@electricbolt.co.nz](mailto:appbeta@electricbolt.co.nz)
+You should install the iOS device build from the [App Store](https://itunes.apple.com/us/app/appfigurate/id1332575368?ls=1&mt=8) instead.

 ## Integrate Appfigurate library